alexander47777/gibby/README.md

    git clone https://github.com/alexander47777/gibby.git

 ## 🚀 Usage
-You can run the tool using the command line by providing the domain and keyword files.
+You can run the tool using the command line by providing the domain file.

 Example:
   ```bash